How to Cope When Your Coworkers Lose Their Jobs

 The majority of research on the response of employees to downsizing has centered on layoff victims; few studies have focused on the people who survived the layoff.
 But, these tips will assist you with the emotional aspects of coping with the loss of your coworkers.

-- Recognize that you may need to experience each of the stages of loss described in Kubler-Ross’s groundbreaking studies about grief.
+Recognize that you may need to experience each of the stages of loss, or certain stages of grieving as described in Kubler-Ross’s groundbreaking studies about grief.

-- Seek access to your supervisor; assuming your supervisor is readily available and perceived by you as concerned about employees, and honest, reliable and competent, your time with your supervisor should help you feel reassured.
+Assuming your supervisor or a company manager is readily available and perceived by you as concerned about employees, and honest, reliable and competent, your time with your supervisor should help you feel reassured.

-- Attempt to recreate the daily patterns you experienced prior to the layoffs.
+You will want to try to recreate the daily patterns that you experienced prior to the layoffs.
 While much time in an office is invested by employees in talking about the situation after layoffs, the sooner you can recreate your prior patterns, the better for your mental health.

 You do them a kindness, and you will feel better, too, if you continue your weekly lunch date with your laid-off coworker.
 Let your laid-off former coworker vent and listen to see how you can lend support.
 Sometimes, active listening is all they need.